devedevo/blog/README.md

 ---

-## Jekyll's role as a static site generator
+## Jekylls role as a static site generator
 Static site generator means that the pages are built just once and just being served when their URL is hit, rather than being dynamically created with every page load.

 ## Template layout